Gas Hydrates Project Overview

 Breakdown of gas hydrates due to short- or long-term climate change may release methane to the ocean-atmosphere system.
 Methane that reaches the atmosphere can in turn exacerbate climate warming.
-Studies of methane hydrate dynamics and methane release on the continental shelf and upper slope in the US Arctic are tracking these processes.
+Studies of methane hydrate dynamics and methane release on the continental shelf and upper slope in the US Arctic and Atlantic margin are tracking these processes.

 The failure of submarine slopes has long been linked spatially to the occurrence of hydrate- or gas-charged sediments and temporally to climate perturbations that destabilize gas hydrate zones.
 Submarine slides on the US Beaufort Sea margin and at Cape Fear and Storegga have been studied to examine these links.

 Building on the legacy of the GHASTLI high-pressure hydrate apparatus, the laboratory program focuses on understanding natural mechanisms for hydrate formation in sediments, measuring the physical properties of recovered pressure cores using the IPTC, conducting occasional single crystal experiments, and imaging natural hydrates with scanning electron microscopy.